Vinod1204/python/README.md

 # python
-In this repositry,you will learn PYTHON "basic to advanced" using "jupyter notebook"
+In this repositry,you will learn PYTHON "basic to advanced" using "jupyter notebook".